dshanske/bridgy-publish/readme.txt

 = Version 1.2.2 =
 	* Switch adding publish links to content to adding to footer
+	* Remove async hook introduced in 1.2.0 due request
+	* Errors returned by Bridgy display in the Post UI

 = Version 1.2.1 =
 	* Omit Links option not set on Micropub so will now pull from the default setting if the post setting is not enabled